aerocyber/two_pass_assembler/two_pass_assembler/docs/index.md

 The `OPTAB` has been hardcoded so as to reduce the need of taking additional input.

 The output of the assembler will be in the `build` subdirectory located in the source program directory.

+## System Requirements

+The following OSs are supported:

+- Windows 10 or 11
+- Linux (any version/distro) with gtk libraries installed

+Additionally, Windows Smartscreen may flag the files as unsafe.
+Click `More Info > Run Anyway` from the Smartscreen dialog to run it.

+* Windows installer requires administrator access if installing for more than one user.

 ## Using the assembler